LLNL/fudge/doc/html/_sources/tutorial/index.rst.txt

       $ sys.path.append("/full/path/to/directory/containing/fudge")

+You can skip this step if you installed using pip, although you may need to activate a Python environment.
 With that settled, you can start with the section on translating between ENDF and GNDS.

 .. note::  If you find yourself lost, the Python interpretor has excellent built-in help